If you search for over the counter remedies for insomnia or anxiety, you might discover at least one with GABA listed as

 Can GABA cross the blood-brain barrier?

-The team of researchers also pointed out that some studies have found that GABA can cross the barrier in small quantities.
+The team of researchers also pointed out that some studies, such as this one in 2002, have found that GABA can cross the barrier in small quantities.

 Other studies have shown that GABA supplements can help with relaxation and anxiety.
 For example, in 2006, researchers showed GABA supplements helped people with a fear of heights experience less anxiety when crossing a bridge.

 So why do some studies show it can, while others that it can’t?
 Perhaps a few reasons:

 - Only rats and dogs were tested for changes in GABA levels in most of the earlier studies – not humans.

 - Not all research studies used the same GABA compounds.

 - Studies used different methods of administration (oral and injection).

 Could it be that even if the blood-brain barrier is resistant to ingested GABA, it can be made more permeable?

-A study in 2002 found that by giving rats both GABA and L-Arginine, the amount of GABA in the brain increased by 4 times more than just GABA alone.
+The animal study in 2002 found that by giving rats both GABA and L-Arginine, the amount of GABA in the brain increased by four times more than just GABA alone.

 The researchers suggested that the L-Arginine increases nitric oxide levels in the brain.
 And that makes the barrier more open to GABA.